travis-ci/docs-travis-ci-com/user/languages/python.md

 ## Build Matrix

 For Python projects, `env` and `python` can be given as arrays to construct a build matrix.
-This is especially helpful if you're using [tox](https://tox.readthedocs.io/en/latest/) and need multiple versions of python available.

-A good example of a `.travis.yml` which relies on tox as the test script is [twisted/klein](https://github.com/twisted/klein/blob/master/.travis.yml)

 ## Examples